OverLordGoldDragon/PyInMat/README.md

 # PyInMat

-Python data structures in MATLAB.
+Python data structures and methods in MATLAB.
 Because I still want Python!

 Not official package, just public code for reference. `List` is `cellarray`, `Dict` is nested `containers.Map`.